-9. You have the right to free legal advice.
-You also have the right to have an “appropriate adult” if you are under 18 or have learning difficulties or mental health issues, even when undiagnosed.
-Police advice, however, is that if they know your chosen appropriate adult is aware of your actions in advance, or involved in the protest, they are unlikely to be accepted.
+9. You have the right not to be held incommunicado which means you have a right to have a nominated person informed of your arrest.
+You have the right to free legal advice.
+You also have the right to have an “appropriate adult” if you are (or appear to be) under 18 or have learning difficulties or mental health issues, even when undiagnosed.
+Police guidance, however, is that if they know your chosen appropriate adult is aware of your actions in advance, or involved in the protest, they are unlikely to be accepted as an appropriate adult.
 The alternative is for the police to arrange for someone to attend from an independent appropriate adult service.

 12. You also have the right to:

-A translator if English isn’t your first language.
+- A translator if English isn’t your first language.

-Food that meets your dietary requirements – e.g. vegetarian/vegan/religious requirements
+- Food that meets your dietary requirements – e.g. vegetarian/vegan/religious requirements

-A doctor if feeling unwell.
+- A doctor if feeling unwell

-A warm cell, including blankets and cups of tea/coffee.
+- A warm cell, including blankets and cups of tea/coffee.

 - Paper and a pencil to write with (unless the officer considers you might harm yourself with it)